TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 #### Objects and arrays in state

 In the above example, notice how we _create_ a new object, and then copy the existing state values into the new object while providing a new value for `age`.
-That is because, besides the unpredictability that comes up from changing the state manually, if we don't provide a new object to `setState` it is not guaranteed to re-render the page, this is intentional for optimization.
+That is because, besides the unpredictability that comes up from changing the state manually, if we don't provide a new object to `setState` it is not guaranteed to re-render the page.
 Therefore we should always provide a new Object for `setState` to trigger a re-render. `setState` uses [Object.is](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to determine if the previous state is the same.

-As for nested objects and arrays, state can get tricky fast since you will have to replicate the nested items as well.
+As for nested objects and arrays, state can get tricky fast since you will have to copy the nested items as well.
 Be careful when using them.

 </div>